jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

 All options below modify the output from Network plot.
 Other figures and tables are not affected.
 To make Networks plots aesthetically pleasing, many options exist.

 ####Layout
 The layout of a network determines where the nodes are placed.
 By default the layout is set to `spring`, which implies the layout will be generated via the force-driven Fruchterman-Reingold algorithm (TODO: ref).
 This algorithm can be tweaked using the `repulsion` parameter; a larger repulsion increases the distance between adjacent nodes.
 Alternatively all nodes can be displayed in a circle by selecting the `circle` layout.
-A third option is called `data`, where you can specify a column with x-coordinates and a column with y-coordinates which will be used as positions for each node.
+A third option is called `data`.
+Here, coordinates can be supplied for the networks.
+The data should of the format "$variableName = $group", similarly to `Variable Type` and the `color nodes by`.
+For example, if a variable is called "A1" and should be plotted at x-coordinate 1 this becomes: "A1 = 1".

 #### Edges
 - `Edge size`: A multiplier on edge size (i.e. 2 is twice as big).